-Your lawn can easily forgotten once it's buried in snow, so fall is an optimal time to support future lawn growth.
-Start by raking the lawn to identify bald spots and then use a tiller to loosen the lawn in any bare areas.
-Apply fertilizer and fresh grass seed to the region; planting six seeds per square inch three-to-four inches deep is recommended.
-In addition to any reseeding efforts, homeowners should apply fertilizer to the entire yard in mid-to-late November.
+Your lawn can easily be forgotten once it's buried in snow, so fall is an optimal time to support future lawn growth.
+Start by raking the lawn to identify bald spots and then use a tiller to loosen the soil in any bare areas.
+Apply fertilizer and fresh grass seed to the region.
+In addition to any reseeding efforts, homeowners should apply fertilizer to the entire yard in the fall.

 Many winter problems at home start with the roof.
-If you feel comfortable climbing on the roof, look for cracked or broken tiles as well as any roof sheeting that has become loose or rusted.
-These materials should be replaced immediately before winter arrives.
-Hiring a professional can save the hassle of climbing on the roof and make the repair process easier.
+If you feel comfortable climbing on the roof, look for cracked or broken tiles and any roof sheeting that has become loose or rusted.
+These materials should be replaced immediately.
+Hiring a professional can save the hassle and risk of climbing on the roof and make the repair process easier.

 This roof inspection is also a great time to clean out your home's gutters to ensure everything is draining properly.
-Doing so allows moisture to flow away from the home in the winter and limit the potential for ice dams to be created in winter.
+Doing so allows moisture to flow away from your home and limits the potential for ice dams to be created in winter.
 Installing gutter mesh can prevent clogged gutters from being a problem in the years ahead.

-Store your lawn tools used during the summer months during the winter.
-Additionally, store tables, chairs, lawn games and ornaments beneath a deck, in a garage, or on a porch, where they will be protected from the elements until spring.
+Put the lawn tools you use during the summer months in storage.
+Store tables, chairs, lawn games and ornaments beneath a deck, in a garage, or on a porch, where they will be protected from the elements until spring.

 Vegetation is essential to any yard, but trees or tree branches that have died or become diseased can pose a risk to people and your home when weighed down by heavy snow.
-Inspect all of the trees on your property, paying extra attention to the trees and their branches hanging over or near the house.
-If the tree appears diseased or its branches have died, they should be removed before winter snow can make them a hazard.
+Inspect all of the trees on your property, paying extra attention to those nearest your home and to any branches overhanging the house.
+Address any diseased trees or those with dead branches immediately, removing them before winter snow can make them a hazard.

-Pipes can freeze and rupture in the coldest temperatures, and this can cause external and internal damage to the home.
+Pipes can freeze and rupture in the coldest temperatures, and this can cause external and internal damage to your home.
 To prevent this problem, turn off the water to all external spigots and then drain the hoses.
-Homes with an exterior sprinkler system should also hire a professional to blow out their system so it can be closed down for the season.
+Homes with an exterior sprinkler system should also have the system blown out by a professional so it can be closed down for the season.

-Homes with a working chimney tend to rely on it heavily during the colder months, and this makes routine service during the fall essential.
-A clean chimney not only reduces the risk of a fire hazard, but it also eliminates harmful toxins from lingering in the air.
+Homes with a working chimney tend to rely on it heavily during the colder months, and this makes routine service in the fall essential.
+A clean chimney not only reduces the risk of fire, but it also prevents harmful toxins from lingering in the air.
 The Chimney Safety Institute of America is a useful resource for finding nearby chimney cleaning professionals.